Updated: Dec 12, 2022

 Employees not being compensated for all overtime hours worked and/or being forced to work "off the clock" without pay

 Taking away workers' constitutionally required meal and/or rest breaks.

 A nonexempt employee that's 18 years old or older cannot be hired or employed for more than a total of eight hours in one workday or for more than forty hours in a workweek in the state of California unless that employee resigns.
-This also applies to a minor employee who is 16 or 17 years of age and is not required to attend school and/or is not prohibited by law from participating in the subject work.
+This also applies to a minor employee who is 16 or 17 years of age and is not required to attend school and/or is not prohibited by employment law.

 Breaks for meals and rest